 Unitil - For the reasons stated above, Unitil opposes the imposition of ten-year targets.
 Also, the proposed consideration of “consumer interest” is not defined, overly broad, and vague.
 As such, this consideration lends itself to arbitrary application.

-Comment: HEET – For the purposes of clarity, it would be best to use the exact Department mandates.

 Advances equity

 Proposed by: Senator Barrett